tlichtenegger/tlichtenegger.github.io/content/publication/segregationControl/index.md

 slides: example
 ---

 Together with our colleagues from the Hamburg University of Technology, we investigated how segregation in polydisperse fluidized beds can be controlled to avoid undesired behavior such as defluidization.
-Experiments were carried out in Hamburg while simulations were mainly done by my former Postdoc Marco.
+Experiments were carried out by the great team in Hamburg while simulations were mainly done by my former Postdoc Marco.